 Apart from the matter mentioned above, we remind you that our Thailand law firm can provide you with information and legal assistance related to the Thai visa or regarding the taxes in the country.

-What is a divorce by court judgment in Thailand?
+Divorce by a court judgment in Thailand

 In case the spouses do not agree on the divorce terms, they can file a petition before the Amphur office in Thailand, the administrative or the district court that deals with such issues.
 The contested divorce will be then managed by the Judgment Court in Thailand, and in this case, you will need representation from our lawyer in Thailand.
 This procedure usually takes more time, and the magistrate will take into consideration the arguments for a contested divorce in Thailand, such as:

-• if the spouse committed adultery;
+- if the spouse committed adultery;

-• if the spouse caused severe injury to the body or mind;
+- if the spouse caused severe injury to the body or mind;

-• if one spouse has failed to offer suitable care and support to the other
+- if one spouse has failed to offer suitable care and support to the other

-• if one spouse has been declared missing from home for a long period of time;
+- if one spouse has been declared missing from home for a long period of time;